 Thousands of biohacking apps, software, and technology simplify the process of decoding your inner workings for health optimization.

-In this roundup post, I’ve compiled favorite biohacking iOS, Android, macOS, Linux, and web browser apps into one (frequently-updated) list.
+In this roundup post, I’ve compiled crowd-favorite biohacking iOS, Android, macOS, Linux, and web browser apps into one (frequently-updated) list.
 The apps below are wearable agnostic.
 All are free unless noted otherwise.

 Nominations come from my own personal use and that of the biohacking community (I don’t own an Android device).